supardiGunawan726/supardiGunawan726/README.md

 # Hi, i'm Supardi Gunawan 👋🤓
 I am very interested in technology. therefore I feel so happy when I can implement and share the knowledge that I know.
-Now I enjoy being a frontend developer, some of the technologies I like are react, vue, and svelte.
-I am also a network engineer, I studied networking at SMKN 1 Cilaku in Cianjur, West Java.
+Now I enjoy being a frontend developer, some of the technologies I like react, vue, and svelte.
+I am also a network engineer, I studied computer networking at SMKN 1 Cilaku in Cianjur, West Java.
 I live in Indonesia.
-Now, i studying at high school in SMKN 1 Cilaku Cianjur.
-I 17 years old when i write this.
-When I'm not developing and coding, you can find me watching movie and anime or listening to music.
+Now, I studying at high school in SMKN 1 Cilaku Cianjur.
+I 17 years old when I write this.
+When I'm not developing and coding, you can find me watching movies and anime or listening to music.

 <p align="center">
   <a href="https://web.facebook.com/suizen.suizen.3/"><img src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white"/></a>